 The Highfield Vault is an ideal learning and assessment tool as it provides a platform for learners to keep track of their progress, upload supporting evidence, all whilst receiving live feedback from their assessor.

-Elements of the Level 2 Certificate in Spectator Safety (RQF) require learners to be assessed within a Stewarding Capacity at a live event to confirm occupational competence.
+Elements of the Level 2 Certificate in Spectator Safety (RQF) require learners to be assessed within a Stewarding Capacity at 2 live events to confirm occupational competence.

 Any additional expenses incurred by our Trainers / Assessors (e.g. for on-site courses or assessments) will be the responsibility of the candidate undertaking training.